Kapilverma22/Kapilverma22/README.md

-# #                                                                    Hi 👋, I'm Kapil Verma
+#                                                                   Hi 👋, I'm Kapil Verma
 #                                                              A passionate Data Analytics from India

-- 👋 Hi, I’m @Kapilverma22
-- 👀 I’m interested in ...
+# 💫 About Me:
+🔭 I’m currently a Fresher
-- 🌱 I’m currently learning ...
+🤝 I’m looking for Business Analytics, Data Analytics role 🌱 I’m currently learning Python, Machine Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+💬 Ask me about Excel, SQL, Power Bi

 <!---
 Kapilverma22/Kapilverma22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.